rejetto/hfs/README.md

   If you find important security problems, please [contact us privately](mailto:a@rejetto.com) so that we can publish a fix before the problem is disclosed, for the safety of other users.

+- Use beta versions, and give feedback.

+  While betas have more problems, you'll get more features and give a huge help to the project.

 - [Translate to your language](https://github.com/rejetto/hfs/wiki/Translation).

 - [Suggest ideas](https://github.com/rejetto/hfs/discussions)